johnropp/remote_bikeshare/README.md

 ### Description
 This is an application used to explore bikeshare data from three major metropolitan areas: Chicago, New York City, and Washington DC.
+The application allows users to input filters that change the type of data displayed in the output of the application.
+The application calculates basic univariate statistics on the filtered data and outputs the results for the user.

 ### Files used
 bikeshare_solution.py